SIP Connection: Basic Settings

 As seen below, you can distinguish your SIP Connections by giving them unique names.
 Each time you create a SIP Connection, it will have a universally unique identifier - this is mainly used for interacting with our API programmatically.

-The basic settings have four different category's, each of which are described in detail below:
+The basic settings have five different category's, each of which are described in detail below:

 • AnchorSite®